pitchplay/blog-content/_posts/2016-07-14-polyrhythms.md

 ## 2:3

 The most accurate way to practice any polyrhythm is with a [metronome](https://pitchplay.io).
-Look at, listen to and then try playing the polyrhythm yourself.
+Look at, listen to, and then try playing the polyrhythm yourself.

 ![](/assets/img/2016-07-15/2_3staff.png){:width="90%"}